Stranger in a Strange Land: Plot

-Smith continues to demonstrate psychic abilities and superhuman intelligence, coupled with a childlike naïveté.
-When Harshaw tries to explain religion to him, Smith understands the concept of God only as "one who groks", which includes every extant organism.
-That leads him to express the Martian concept of life as the phrase "Thou art God" although he knows that to be a bad translation.
-Many other human concepts such as war, clothing, and jealousy are strange to him, and the idea of an afterlife is a fact that he takes for granted because Martian society is directed by "Old Ones", the spirits of Martians who have "discorporated".
-It is also customary for loved ones and friends to eat the bodies of the dead in a rite similar to Holy Communion.
+Gillian's lover, reporter Ben Caxton, discovers that Smith is extremely wealthy.
+Ben is seized by the government, and Gillian persuades Smith to leave the hospital with her.
+Gillian takes Smith to Jubal Harshaw, a famous author, physician and lawyer.
 Eventually, Harshaw arranges freedom for Smith and recognition that human law, which would have granted ownership of Mars to Smith, has no applicability to a planet that is already inhabited by intelligent life.

-Still inexhaustibly wealthy and now free to travel, Smith becomes a celebrity and is feted by the Earth's elite.
+Smith becomes a celebrity and is feted by the Earth's elite.
 He investigates many religions, including the Fosterite Church of the New Revelation, a populist megachurch in which sexuality, gambling, alcohol consumption, and similar activities are allowed and even encouraged and considered "sinning" only when they are not under church auspices.
-The Church of the New Revelation is organized in a complexity of initiatory levels: an outer circle, open to the public; a middle circle of ordinary members, who support the church financially; and an inner circle of the "eternally saved", attractive, highly sexed men and women, who serve as clergy and recruit new members.
-The Church owns many politicians and uses violence against those who oppose it.
+Smith has a brief career as a magician in a carnival, in which he and Gillian befriend the show's tattooed lady.

-Smith has a brief career as a magician in a carnival (performing actual miracles), in which he and Gillian befriend the show's tattooed lady, an "eternally saved" Fosterite named Patricia Paiwonski.
+Smith starts a Martian-influenced "Church of All Worlds", combining elements of the Fosterite cult with Western esotericism.
+The church is besieged by Fosterites for practicing "blasphemy", and the church building is destroyed, but unknown to the public, Smith's followers teleport to safety.

-Eventually, Smith starts a Martian-influenced "Church of All Worlds", combining elements of the Fosterite cult (especially the sexual aspects) with Western esotericism, whose members learn the Martian language and thus acquire the ability to truly "grok" the nature of reality, granting them psychokinesis.
-The church is eventually besieged by Fosterites for practicing "blasphemy", and the church building is destroyed, but unknown to the public, Smith's followers teleport to safety.
-Smith is arrested by the police, but escapes and returns to his followers, later explaining to Jubal that his gigantic fortune has been bequeathed to the Church.
-With that wealth and their new abilities, Church members will be able to reorganize human societies and cultures.
-Eventually, those who cannot or will not learn Smith's methods will die out, leaving Homo Superior.
-That incidentally may save Earth from eventual destruction by the Martians, who were responsible for the destruction of the fifth planet eons ago (resulting in the asteroid belt).
+Smith is arrested by the police, but escapes and returns to his followers, later explaining to Jubal that his gigantic fortune has been bequeathed to the church.
+With that wealth and their new abilities, church members will be able to reorganize human societies and cultures.